Here’s How You Can Help

 • If there are tournaments in your area, you can contact the sponsors, community organizations, neighborhood boards, the chamber of commerce, local authorities, local and state representatives, and even the harbormaster of the marina.
 Let them know that you are not in favor of the continuation of these events.

-• Even better, gather a group of friends that are willing to help and visit representatives in person.
+• Even better, gather a group of friends who are willing to help and visit representatives in person.

 • Ask your local newspapers to write about the need to end trophy hunting tournaments.
 A reasonable step towards change would be to change the event to catch-and-release.